It’s Dinner Time!

 As you probably already know, I make these cuties in a variety of themes and styles.
 DIY sets like this Felt Doll Set keep kids busy building, taking apart, and rebuilding to their hearts’ content—building fine motor and math skills as they do so.
-Quiet sets like this Space Set allow kids to use their imagination to set up scenes and tell stories of their own creation.
+Quiet sets like this Construction Set allow kids to use their imagination to set up scenes and tell stories of their own creation.
 And Song & Story sets like these Three Little Pigs build early literacy skills and creativity as kids re-tell stories and sing songs they already know—or make up their very own version.
 Finally, the felt travel mat comes with a storage envelope.
 These are so lightweight and kid friendly, they can be easily transported to any room of the house so you can get to work.
 While your little ones get to their work!

 4. Building Sets